banjun/bansan/README.md

 ### Command Line

 ```
-# clone and install dependencies
-carthage bootstrap

-# bansan.swift is executable
+# bansan.swift is executable.
+Swift Package Manager will setup all for you.
 ./bansan.swift YourViewController.swift
 ```